M4rwaneX/dingooChallenge/README.md

 Each plot is numbered in `main.py` so that eveything I have shown is reproductible.

-I have used AI generation for docstring documentation.
+I have used AI generation for docstring documentation, since I was short on time.
+I hope it is not an issue.
 I have used it only for this task, every other things has been written by hand by me.

 Note: I am aware that this is not flexible enough to be able to receive other